madeofpendletonwool/PinePods/README.md

 - [x] custom timezone entry
 - [x] MFA Display totp secret
 - [x] Fix guest with timezone stuff
+- [x] 2.0 description features
+- [x] Mass downloading episodes.
+Entire podcast at once (Implemented but I'm working on getting it to display on download page to see status)
+- [x] Remove local podcasts if podcast is no longer in database - Handle this somehow - Mass delete feature added

 ### Pre-beta version